TBlindaruk/ZEND-PHP-7.1-Certification-ZCPE-/3-String/functions/README.md

-levenshtein — Calculate Levenshtein distance between two strings localeconv — Get numeric formatting information metaphone — Calculate the metaphone key of a string money_format — Formats a number as a currency string nl_langinfo — Query language and locale information nl2br — Inserts HTML line breaks before all newlines in a string number_format — Format a number with grouped thousands parse_str — Parses the string into variables quoted_printable_decode — Convert a quoted-printable string to an 8 bit string quoted_printable_encode — Convert a 8 bit string to a quoted-printable string
+levenshtein — Calculate Levenshtein distance between two strings localeconv — Get numeric formatting information metaphone — Calculate the metaphone key of a string nl_langinfo — Query language and locale information nl2br — Inserts HTML line breaks before all newlines in a string parse_str — Parses the string into variables quoted_printable_decode — Convert a quoted-printable string to an 8 bit string quoted_printable_encode — Convert a 8 bit string to a quoted-printable string